Ollie-Pearce/rustmc/README.md

 NB: compared to submitted paper, we have added a missing test which is analysed successfully (test `mutex_into_inner` in file `mutex`).
-Following an improvement of our tool chain, four tests that use to _wrongly_ panic, now crash due to an unknown external function (tests `initial_thread`, `threads_have_unique_ids`, `thread_names`, `park_unpark` in file ` thread_api`).
+Following an improvement of our tool chain, four tests that used to _wrongly_ panic, now crash due to an unknown external function (tests `initial_thread`, `threads_have_unique_ids`, `thread_names`, `park_unpark` in file `thread_api`).
 While this changes some numbers, our overall conclusions remain the same.
-The improvement involve using statics from the stdlib rather than having them zero-initialized.
+The improvement involves using statics from the stdlib rather than having them zero-initialized.